GolisW/To-do-list/README.md

 * [Setup](#setup)

 ## General info
-A responsive To-Do List application with user authentication and full CRUD (Create, Read, Update, Delete) functionality.
+A responsive To-Do List application with user authentication and full CRUD functionality.
 This project allows users to manage their tasks effectively with features like sorting, marking tasks as complete, and more.

 ## Technologies
 ### Backend